Adarsh477441/mysoftware/README.md

 # mysoftware
-it's simple . this is cool
+this is my first git repository.
+Author - Adarsh sharma